Close Menu

 Suscríbirse

-Sound has been another leap that I appreciated a lot.
+Sound has been another leap that I greatly appreciated.
 When you hear an enemy moving through the grass or a bird taking flight behind you, the feeling of being in the jungle is much more immersive than in the original.
 If we add to that the intact dubbing, the experience respects what we lived two decades ago, but amplifies it with today’s technology.

 Snake returns with more force than ever in a faithful and renewed remake - ¡Comparte!